digital-asset/daml/docs/source/daml/intro/7_Composing.rst

 DAML's execution model is fairly easy to understand, but has some important consequences.
 You can imagine the life of a transaction as follows:

-1. A party submits a transaction.
-Remember, a transaction is just a list of actions.
+1. A party submits a list of ``Commands``.
-2. The transaction is interpreted, meaning the ``Update`` corresponding to each action is evaluated in the context of the ledger to calculate all consequences, including transitive ones (consequences of consequences, etc.).
+2. The transaction is interpreted, meaning the ``Update`` corresponding to each command is evaluated in the context of the ledger to calculate all consequences, including transitive ones (consequences of consequences, etc.).
 3. The views of the transaction that parties get to see (see :ref:`privacy`) are calculated in a process called *blinding*, or *projecting*.
 4. The blinded views are distributed to the parties.
 5. The transaction is *validated* based on the blinded views and a consensus protocol depending on the underlying infrastructure.